MONTGOMERY COUNTY PUBLIC SCHOOLS

 Due to the cognitive demand decoding requires, less cognitive space is available for making meaning from text.
 Lack of fluency taxes working memory and reading comprehension is compromised, despite having strong language comprehension skills.

-The act of reading itself is difficult, slow, fatiguing, and frustrating for many with Dyslexia and therefore those with Dyslexia tend to read less than their fluent peers.
+The act of reading itself is difficult, slow, fatiguing, and frustrating for many with dyslexia and therefore those with dyslexia tend to read less than their fluent peers.
 This reduced reading experience impedes the development of content knowledge, vocabulary, and complex language.

-It is difficult to navigate school with Dyslexia.
+It is difficult to navigate school with dyslexia.
 Most parts of the school day are rooted in text.
-Students with Dyslexia often can not yet interact with text with the same proficiency as their peers.
-It is very important that students with Dyslexia understand their disability, that it is specific to reading and writing, and that they can excel in all parts of school.
+Students with dyslexia often can not yet interact with text with the same proficiency as their peers.
+It is very important that students with dyslexia understand their disability, that it is specific to reading and writing, and that they can excel in all parts of school.